blackmercy556/Encryption-PY/README.md

 - The file is decrypted using the key stored in the database
 - The file can be re-encrypted with a newly generated key

-Note: Encryption key deletion after decryption is currently not working as intended.

 ---

 ## Known Issues
-- Encryption keys are not properly deleted from the database after decryption
 - Key lifecycle management needs improvement

 ---